 Sponsored by Mission Fed at the Mission Fed Booth–India and Date St. in the Piazza della Famiglia

-We invite you to work with artist Cheryl Sorg to help her create a one of a kind art installation called “Raining Upward”.
-Read about Cheryl’s journey to this art form, then come meet her and work alongside her on October 2 and 3.
+In October, 2021, Cheryl Sorg worked with attendees to create a one of a kind art installation called “Raining Upward”.
+Read about Cheryl’s journey to this art form.

 Cheryl Sorg de Mollerat has created art in one form or another forever.
 Growing up, she believed she would be a fashion designer and filled endless pages with drawings of shoes and dresses and the like.
 After high school, she studied fashion design for a year, but within just a year her mind was already on another track and she took time off to figure out just what that track was.
 She returned to college eight years later, this time studying photography.
 She received a B.F.A., graduating with honors, from the Massachusetts College of Art in Boston, Massachusetts in 1999.